 Skip to content

-There is an urgent need for the Ataxia community to be “clinical trial ready” because many therapies are in the drug development pipeline.
-To successfully bring a treatment to the market, patient involvement is crucial.
-The Ataxia community is needed to participate in research studies and clinical trials, but that is not their only role in drug development.
-Drug developers need to understand how Ataxia symptoms impact a person’s daily life in order to find meaningful solutions.
 NAF developed PrepRARE as a program to educate members about all stages of the clinical trial process.
 Check out our series of webinars, articles, and other information to make sure that you are ready to make informed decisions about participation when a new clinical trial begins recruitment.

-How to Build Your Clinical Trial Resume
+How a Clinical Trial Works

 A clinical trial is a process to test a potential new treatment’s safety and effectiveness.
 The treatment, often referred to as an “intervention,” may be a medicine, device, procedure, or changes to the participants behavior – such as diet.
 The clinical trial is designed to measure the outcome for participants when the intervention is introduced.
 In the United States, the Food and Drug Administration (FDA) is the regulatory agency that oversees all clinical trials.
 The FDA is also responsible for reviewing applications for new interventions to treat a disease or condition.
 The FDA gives approval if the data from the clinical trial proves that benefits of the intervention outweigh the known risks.